MINDFULNESS IN RELATIONSHIP

 Use the contact form below if you would like to apply to be part of this group or simply if you have questions:

-The group started in November 2017 and there is at the moment space available for new members.
+The group is on-going and there is at the moment space available for new members.

 Contact us if you want to apply to be part of the group or have any questions.